-In Singapore, Chinese chicken soup generally refers to clear broths simmered with the whole chicken combined with any variety of mushrooms or root vegetables like carrot, potato, celery and etc., and Chinese herbs.
+Chinese chicken soup generally refers to broths simmered with chicken combined with any variety of dried goods, vegetables and Chinese herbs.
+But there are so many ways to use chicken in soups.

 With modernisation and industralization, villages in Singapore are all but gone.
 Now, chickens come from farms in neighbouring countries and are mostly reared in batteries and fed with growth hormones and antibiotics to hasten their growth.
 Ayam kampong are still available in Malaysia and Indonesia but I think are reared mostly for domestic consumption.